Loripes95/website/content/authors/admin/_index.md

 first_name: Lorenzo
 email: lorenzo.pesaresi@econ.uzh.ch
 ---
 Welcome to my webpage!
 I'm a PhD candidate in Economics at the [Zurich Graduate School of Economics](https://www.econ.uzh.ch/en/study/phd/zurichgse.html) (University of Zurich).
-I hold a MSc and a BSc in Economics from the [University of Bologna](https://www.unibo.it/en/homepage). <br> <br> My research interests are Macroeconomics and Labor Economics.
+I hold a MSc and a BSc in Economics from the [University of Bologna](https://www.unibo.it/en/homepage). <br> <br>
+I'm currently visiting [Princeton University](https://economics.princeton.edu/), hosted by Professor [Gianluca Violante](https://violante.economics.princeton.edu/). <br> <br>
+My research interests are Macroeconomics and Labor Economics.
 In my research I study the factors that prevent economies from achieving full employment and how governments can intervene to address them.

 {style="text-align: justify;"}